tviti/next-cfg/README.md

 the destination database will be created and added to the repo if it does not already exist.

+1. TODO Better system for git interaction

+    -   I can't help but feel that the current system is a little excessive with

+    commit frequency.

+2. TODO Should we use command hooks for git interaction?

+    -   It may be elegant to call the start/end repo updates in the entry/exit command hooks (e.g. for `bookmark-db-mv` and `bookmark-db-cp`).
+One possible downside though, is that since the git interaction is not coded explicitly in the function body, it may become more challenging to understand what is going on if these things get more complicated (and I tend to be stupid so&#x2026;)

-1. TODO Allow user to specify remote and branch
+3. TODO Allow user to specify remote and branch

-2. TODO Display git command output in minibuffer
+4. TODO Display git command output in minibuffer

-3. TODO Password prompts
+5. TODO Password prompts

-4. TODO Select-bookmark-db should glob for .db files
+6. TODO Select-bookmark-db should glob for .db files

-<a id="org4eb6c35"></a>
+<a id="org3fc3ecb"></a>

 ## `README.org` TODO-list

-<a id="orga56648c"></a>
+<a id="orgcf00655"></a>

 ### TODO Literate style init file?